boostorg/leaf/doc/whitepaper.md

 Similar reasoning applies to the reading step, except there is an additional complication: in the function that reads the file we use the `int` handle to identify the file, and therefore we don't have access to the `pathname` to report in case the call to [`read()`](http://man7.org/linux/man-pages/man2/read.2.html) fails.
 And if the failure is detected in the parsing step, the file may be closed already, so we may not even have the handle available.

 Is it important to know the name of the file which we failed to read or parse?
 It sure is.
-What got us on the error-handling path (*error-neutral* functions forwarding the failure to their caller, until an *error-handling* scope is reached) may be a failure to read or parse the file, but once we reach a scope where the `pathname` is available, we should be able to report it in addition to the initial error information.
+What got us on the error handling path (*error neutral* functions forwarding the failure to their caller, until an *error handling* scope is reached) may be a failure to read or parse the file, but once we reach a scope where the `pathname` is available, we should be able to report it in addition to the initial error information.

 ## 4. Handling of error information